CorraPiano/My-Shelfie-game-online/README.md

 * [Maven](https://maven.apache.org/): Package and dependency management.

 ## Launch
-In order to launch the application you need to navigate to where the file was saved and run the following command:
+In order to launch the application you need to navigate to where the file was saved (in deliveries Package) and run the following command:
 ```
 java -jar AM26.jar
 ```